Sump Pump Replacement

 A flooded basement isn’t a problem you can simply ignore, and it’s a homeowner’s worst nightmare.
 Basement flooding is a huge issue in the wetter months: heavy rains and melting snow can easily creep into your basement and cause major damage if your home is not adequately protected.
-Water damage is no joke, you risk the safety of the items and appliances stored in your basement and the serious risk of damage to the structural integrity of your home.
+Water damage is no joke.
+Without a sump pump, you risk the safety of the items and appliances stored in your basement.
+You’re also risking damage to the structural integrity of your home.

 Basements can be flooded for a number of different reasons, including:

 - Failed waterproofing

 - Poor construction